AlexMantilla1/Glayout-Based-Folded-Cascode/README.md

 [![License: GPL-3.0](https://img.shields.io/badge/License-GPL--3.0-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This repository contains the necessary files for the semi-automatic layout generation of a Folded-Cascode Operational Transconductance Amplifier (OTA).
 The project is developed in Python using the **gLayout** framework and targets the **GlobalFoundries 180nm (gf180mcuD)** PDK.
+The design manual of this Open sourse PDK can be found [here](https://gf180mcu-pdk.readthedocs.io/en/latest/physical_verification/design_manual/Design_Manual.html#design-manual).

 The methodology involves defining parameterized functions for the circuit, which allows for the automatic generation of multiple layout variations by adjusting design parameters like transistor sizes and placement matrices.